david-macmahon/FrequencyDriftRateTransforms.jl/README.md

 The Chirp-Z De-Doppler Transform (ZDT) computes the FDR matrix en masse using an input FFT, a Chirp-Z transform, and an output FFT.
 The Chirp-Z transform itself is implemented with a series of phase factor multiplications and FFTs.
 The ZDT algorithm of this package can be used on a CPU or a GPU.
-In fact, the vast majority of the code is directly usable on either the CPU or GPU.
-The only differences are in the FFT planning stage and in the output FFT stage where things are done differently to minimize memory usage on the GPU.
-It must be emphasized that these differences are elective for memory footprint optimizations.
-The CPU code and GPU code are essentially the same code; there are not separate kernels for CPU vs GPU.
+It must be emphasized that the CPU code and GPU code are the same code; there are not separate kernels for CPU vs GPU.
+The ability to run the same code on CPU or GPU is one of the many amazing features of Julia and CUDA.jl!

 The ZDT can compute an FDR matrix spanning many drift rates in smaller pieces, which can be very useful when working on a memory constrained device like a GPU.
+The ZDT imposes one constraint: it must be used with evenly spaced drift rates.
+This is rarely a problem in practice.